All posts

 | Use Case | Recommended Tool | Why | |----------|-----------------|-----| | Website/domain scanning | Slop Detector | Free, URL-based, domain-level scoring | | Enterprise/education | Copyleaks | Highest accuracy, LMS integration, compliance | | Academic integrity | GPTZero | Educational focus, writing reports, trusted by teachers | | Content marketing | Originality.ai | AI + plagiarism combo, team features | | Quick text checks | Sapling | Free tier, no signup required |

-For most publishers and SEO teams, we recommend starting with Slop Detector.
+For most publishers and SEO teams, start with Slop Detector.
 It's free, requires no account, and provides the domain-level analysis that text-paste detectors miss.
-Run your website through it—you might be surprised by what you find.
+Run your website through it.
+You might be surprised by what you find.

-Remember: AI content checkers are tools for quality control, not law enforcement.
+AI content checkers are tools for quality control, not law enforcement.
 Use them to maintain standards, guide conversations, and protect your brand.
-Don't use them to punish writers or make high-stakes decisions without human review.
+Do not use them to punish writers or make high-stakes decisions without human review.

-The goal isn't to eliminate AI from the writing process—it's to ensure transparency, maintain quality, and preserve the human elements that make content worth reading.
+The goal is not to eliminate AI from the writing process.
+It's to ensure transparency, maintain quality, and preserve the human elements that make content worth reading.

 Last updated: February 12, 2026